-Auriculotherapy maps show sets of points that may be applicable to the given condition.
-The most effective approach is to treat only the active points in any given table.
+Auriculotherapy maps show sets of points that may apply to the given condition.
+The most effective approach is to treat only the active topics in any table.

-Active points are located by palpation of sensitivity (active points are pressure sensitive) or by electrical resistance tests.
+Active points are located by palpation sensitivity (active topics are pressure-sensitive) or by electrical resistance tests.

 Anti-inflammatory points and treatment of allergies and neuralgia.

-Representing the dorsal horn, spinal cord sensory neurons, and the preganglionic sympathetic nervous system, this region is used for the treatment of peripheral neuropathies and neuralgia.
+Representing the dorsal horn, spinal cord sensory neurons, and the preganglionic sympathetic nervous system, this region is used to treat peripheral neuropathies and neuralgia.

-Treatment of problems related to the main torso of the body that are related to pain and tension associated with the musculoskeletal system.
+Treatment of problems related to the body’s main torso about pain and tension associated with the musculoskeletal system.

 Disorders of the lower extremities of the leg and foot.